-That’s the total number of Same Day ACH payments that were made in 2017.
+That’s the total number of Same Day ACH payments processed in 2017.

 December 2017 alone hit about 15.2 million transactions, which is a whopping 51% increase compared to November’s record.

-Financial institutions, businesses, and consumers are reaping the benefits of Same Day ACH.
-Same Day ACH is now a reality for payroll, bill payment, business-to-business (B2B) payments, account transfers, and many other applications
+Financial institutions, businesses, and consumers are reaping the benefits of Same Day ACH processing.
+Same Day ACH processing is now a reality for payroll, bill payment, business-to-business (B2B) payments, account transfers, and many other applications

-How do ACH payments work?
+How does ACH payment processing work?
 What does this mean to you, if you’ve customers in the US?
 And what should you do, if you want to join the “Network”?

 This post aims to tackle all that and more.